gladiuscode/react-native-orientation-director/README.md

 Head over to the [example project](example) to see how to use the library.

+### Android

+Since on Android we need to deal with sensors and their usage, it is worth noting that the device orientation computation works differently than on iOS, mainly in the following ways:

+1. Upon start up, all required sensors are enabled just for the initial device orientation computation, then they are disabled;
+2. Each time a new device orientation listener is added, all required sensors are enabled if disabled;
+3. After the last device orientation listener is removed, all required sensors are disabled;

+This behavior allows us to follow Google's best practices related to the Sensors Framework.
+More [here](https://developer.android.com/develop/sensors-and-location/sensors/sensors_overview#sensors-practices).

 ## Roadmap

 - [ ] Add JS side tests